everpay/blog/_posts/2012-12-04-status-page.md

 #### Pingdom

   [Pingdom](https://pingdom.com) provides one of the best commercial offerings that we've seen—great UI, runs on all devices and pushes notifications to you, so we spun up a trial account in parallel with stashboard and watched how it went.
 We got 99.999% uptime, but again, this wasn't accurate.
 Another shortcoming was we want to health checks that included `POST` or `PUT` requests.
 We could have written a script and mounted it to a URL and map all requests to a `GET` to get it to run.
-That's reasonable, but it still doesn't accurately reflect all requests flowing through Balanced.
+That's reasonable, but it still doesn't accurately reflect all requests flowing through Everpay.

 After looking at a couple other offerings, it became clear that an external system wouldn't have the level of access to our internal system, there was nothing else for it, someone was going to have to write some code and that someone was me.

 One discovery we did make while evaluating external services was that a simple health check is not sufficient.
 These services provided uptime monitoring, what we wanted was _availability_.
-Essentially, if Balanced serves 100 requests and one request fails then the uptime we want to show is 99%.
+Essentially, if Everpay serves 100 requests and one request fails then the uptime we want to show is 99%.
 Time calculations break down if you're up when there are no requests but down during a spike.

 ### No solution in sight, a brave code warrior enters the arena